christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 And thats it.
 Whenever you push to the repo Heroku will install the dependencies and then run this deploy script before running `npm start`.

 ## Handling dependencies
 Depending on what solution you choose the production environment might need different dependencies.
-So instead of listing what you need in these two examples, let me explain how it works.
+So instead of listing what you need in the two examples introduced, let me explain how it works.

 When you save a dependency to your *package.json* file using for example: `npm install underscore --save` that dependency will always be installed when `npm install` runs, regardless of the environment.
 If you save a dependency using: `npm install webpack --save-dev` that dependency will not be installed in an environment where *NODE_ENV* is *production*.
 So what you want is to only `--save` dependencies that you need in production, and `--save-dev` all other dependencies.